aptech/docs/docs/CR-itos.rst

 ----------------
 .. function:: itos(x)

-    :param x: scalar or NxK matrix.
+    :param x:
-    :type x: TODO
+    :type x: scalar or NxK matrix

-    :returns: y (*TODO*), string or string array containing the string representation of the elements of x.
+    :returns: y (string), or string array containing the string representation of the elements of x.

 Examples
 ----------------